sgrastar24/cbeacon/README.md

 # cbeacon
-iBeacon transmitter program for CLI
+cbeacon is a command line program that transmits iBeacon advertisements.

+### Requirements

+This program requires macOS 10.12 or greater.

 ### Help